 The magnet will be located adjacent to the existing Hall A center pivot/target mount area and will have limited access to the front of the magnet.
 The insertion of the large angle detector packages that will reside internal to the cryostat will be accomplished from the downstream side of the magnet using a supporting framework to roll the packages in and out.
-This will require the detector hut to be moved downstream to allow access to the cryostat.
+This will require the detector but to be moved downstream to allow access to the cryostat.

 An internal frame system is needed to mount the lead baffles in the PVDIS experiment.
-See Figure 166.
+See Figure 168.
 The frame cannot come into contact with the inside bore of the cryostat.
 This requires the frame to span the entire length of the cryostat and mount to the return yoke iron.
-The rails of the frame will be fabricated from 4 inch diameter schedule 80 welded stainless steel pipe.
-Either 304 or 316 grade stainless is acceptable.
-The downstream end of the rails will have a hemispherical cap and a stainless steel foot welded on and will be bolted to the downstream collar.
-The upstream end of the rail will either be bolted or welded to an annular stainless steel plate.
-The upstream end of the frame will be mounted to the frontcup (magenta body inside the red front collar).
-Since the frontcup has to be movable to balance the magnetic field on the coils the annular plate will be attached to the frontcup with studs.
-This will allow the rail framework to remain stationary if the frontcup has to be adjusted.
+A stainless steel cylinder will be mounted between the two coil collars to bridge across the length of the cryostat.
+Its outside diameter will be 2" less than the diameter of the cryostat bore allowing a 1" gap of clearance with the bore.
+The downstream end will be mounted directly to the coil collar through a spacer ring.
+The upstream end will mount through an annular plate that attaches to the front piece.
+The front piece resides inside the bore of the upstream coil collar.
+Since the front piece has to be movable to balance the magnetic forces on the coils the annular plate will be attached to the front piece with studs.
+This will allow the framework to remain stationary if the front piece has to be adjusted.
+Individual rails similar to those used in the endcap will bolt directly to the stainless cylinder to allow the internal detector packages to roll into place.
 The same rail system can be used for the SIDIS experiment for mounting the large angle calorimeter and GEMs.